quyvu01/Anemoi_Open/README.md

 Manages authentication and authorization, ensuring secure access to the system.
 This service is responsible for user management, access control, and identity verification, playing a crucial role in the overall security architecture.

 Anemoi.MasterData
 Maintains static or master data used across the application.
-This could include reference data, configuration settings, and other data points that do not frequently change but are accessed by multiple services.
+This could include reference data, configuration settings, and other data points that do not frequently change but are accessed b

-Anemoi.Notification
-Handles email notifications and other communication tasks.
-This service is responsible for sending alerts, updates, and notifications to users, using email or potentially other channels.

-Anemoi.Orchestrator
-Implements Saga Orchestration to manage distributed transactions across microservices.
-By coordinating workflows and transactions, it ensures data consistency and reliable outcomes in complex, multi-service operations.

-Anemoi.Secure
-Provides security-related functions such as data encryption and compliance with security standards.
-This service is designed to protect sensitive data, support encryption/decryption, and add security-focused capabilities to the application.

 Anemoi.Workspace
 Manages user or resource-specific settings, allowing customization and configuration of workspaces.
 This service is responsible for handling configurations and settings unique to individual users or resources within the system.